bpgoodwin/MacOS-Setup-Scripts/README.md

 - programming languages (python, r, java)
 - git (and useful extensions)
 - Clean-up (removing outdated versions)
-- Applications (Sublime Text, VSCode, Rstudio, Notion, Brave Browser, Spotify, VLC, Discord, iterm2)
+- Applications (Sublime Text, VSCode, Rstudio, Notion, Brave Browser, Spotify, VLC, Discord, iterm2, Github Desktop)

 #### The osx.sh set my prefered settings and defaults within the OS.
 I recommend fully reading it before using, as it may not suit your needs.